WolframAlph/idk/README.md

 del x
 print("this line is printed before object is deallocated")
 ```

-Idk patches python in runtime to be able to hook into actual deallocation
-process and calls your callback right after object was deallocated.
-Callback receives 1 parameter which is id of just deallocated object.
-This package is meant for education/debugging purposes.

 ### Important
 This is guaranteed to work only on linux/x86_64 and Python 3.9.0.
 Other configurations were not tested.
 Use it at your own risk.